IbraheemMwork/pull_stockinfo/README.md

-# pull_stockinfo
+# Pull Stock Information
-To grab the latest information of a stock ticker.
+To grab the latest analyst information of a stock ticker.